 The stock showed enormous potential in the beginning, growing over 8,000% between Jan 2017 and Jan 2018, and while that may not be a repeatable feat, the stock is still worth considering.

-This medical-oriented cannabis producer is headquartered in Toronto with a production facility in Colombia, which gives it access to different growing conditions, soil nutrients, as well as access to low-cost labor.
+This medical-oriented cannabis producer is headquartered in Toronto with a production facility in Colombia, which gives it access to different growing conditions, soil nutrients, and low-cost labour.

-Despite the relatively small size, the company has the largest turnkey cultivation footprint in the world.
+Despite its relatively small size, the company has the largest turnkey cultivation footprint in the world.

 It also has a diverse range of products, divided into psychoactive products based on THC and non-psychoactive ones using CBD.